rookiedev-new/Weather-finder/README.md

- Weather finder
+ - Weather finder
- - show icon based on the waather code fecthed.
- - winds speed and humidity
+A simple that lets users find the weather of different states. and users can press "Enter" or click the 🔍 button.